About Jennifer

 As an educator, I’ve seen them all.
 As a parent, I’ve been some of them myself.

-The sad fact is, stress & anxiety levels in students are a major public education issue today.
+The sad fact is, that stress and anxiety levels in students are a major public education issue today.
 Students trust themselves less, lack resiliency, and the ability to cope with minor disruptions.
 Year after year, I’ve witnessed these levels increase.

-And for families, the same is true.
+And for families and educators, the same is true.
 The overwhelm is real.

 I can help.